 By reducing workplace errors and accidents, employee engagement makes for better safety for all workers, particularly your frontline.
 Harvard states that engaged workers are more aware of their surroundings and best practices around safety, and are more likely to take steps to protect their co-workers.

 With an easy-to-access app interface at their fingertips integrated with all the policies, documents and safety procedures they need, your frontline is able to work safely, efficiently, and to the best of their ability, at all times.

 - Engagement Multiplier

 The best employee engagement solution will vary depending on your industry, the most important functionality, or the metric you want to improve.
-Here are our top picks for 2022.
+Here are our top picks for this year.

 1. Blink — best employee engagement app for frontline workers